 Investor Shayle Kann is asking big questions about how to decarbonize the planet: How cheap can clean energy get?
 Will artificial intelligence speed up climate solutions?
 Where is the smart money going into climate technologies?
 Every week on Catalyst, Shayle explains the world of “climate tech” with prominent experts, investors, researchers, and executives.
 The show is a co-production of Post Script Media and Canary Media.

-Are you a utility or climatetech startup looking to understand how artificial intelligence will shape your company?
-Come to our one-day event, Transition-AI: Boston, on June 15.
-Our listeners get a 20% discount with the code PSPODS20.
+Are you looking to understand how artificial intelligence will shape the business of energy?
+Come network with utilities, top energy firms, startups, and AI experts at Transition-AI: New York on October 19.
+Our listeners get a 10% discount with the code pspods10.

 Part two of our conversation on the biggest trends in climatetech with Nat Bullard.

 Part one of a conversation with Nat Bullard, who delivers us a monster slide deck on the biggest trends in climatetech.

 New nuclear construction in the U.S. is facing challenges.
 Shayle talks to one nuclear tech CEO about what we can do about it.

 Leaked hydrogen may have more atmospheric warming potential than previously thought.
 Does that change how we should use hydrogen in the energy transition?

 In this ‘ask me anything’ episode, Shayle answers the questions you sent in.